phoenixguru/HR-dashboard/README.md

 # HR-dashboard
-Created a simple HR dashboard using MS excel how employees are distributed across different departments and salary distribution along with leave balances employees hired across the years
+Created an HR dashboard using MS excel how employees are distributed across different departments and salary distribution along with leave balances employees hired across the years